 Formally known as the former GM Northern American Operation Flint 712 facility, the RACER Buick City Site is a former automotive manufacturing facility that the General Motors Corporation dispensed with when they declared Chapter 11 bankruptcy protection in 2011.
 The site is located at 902 East Leith Street in the city of Flint in Genesee County.
 The RACER Trust currently owns about 364 acres, with two parcels totaling approximately 49 acres having been sold and redeveloped for new manufacturing operations.
 The RACER Trust continues to work on completing the necessary environmental cleanup work for the entire 413-acre site.
-The United States Environmental Protection Agency (USEPA) authorizes and oversees the required cleanup work with the support of the Michigan Department of Environmental Quality (EGLE) in regard to the bankruptcy settlement.
+The United States Environmental Protection Agency (USEPA) authorizes and oversees the required cleanup work with the support of the Michigan Department of Environment, Great Lakes, and Energy (EGLE) regarding the bankruptcy settlement.

 Drinking water in the area is supplied by a municipal system, the source of which is the Great Lakes Water Authority (GLWA).
 Some domestic wells are present at some distance from the site but are not anticipated to be impacted due to their distance and the groundwater flow direction and velocity.
 Given the fact that municipal water is provided by the GLWA, the biggest potential risk is to aquatic organisms and other users of the Flint River from contaminated groundwater discharging to the river.